 Prior to the start of the test method, the samples are conditioned to TAPPI T402.
 At least five samples must be tested for each direction specified.

-Generally, it is important that a consistent flap closure be used to ensure consistent results.
+Generally, it is important that a flap closure be used to ensure consistent results.
 A sealing board used for T804 should be wooden boards thick enough to apply the sealing pressure uniformly.

-All boxes are tested in a conditioned environment.
-The containers are centered to the bottom platen of the compression machine.
+Next, the containers are centered to the bottom platen of the compression machine.
 The load indicator is adjusted to zero.
 The lowest load range is selected with the greatest anticipated test load.
 A preload is applied.
 This will ensure definite platen contact in most instances.

 The initial preload is 5% of the maximum compression resistance.
 Next, a load is applied at a relative rate of 13.0 mm/min.

 Readings are taken at each 2.5mm deformation if a recording device is not used.